 The Castle is located at 2004 N 16th St and only open on Friday and Saturday evenings until 3am.

 Tampa has a strong drag heritage – remember, this is the home of Miss Vanjie!
 Whenever a famous drag queen celeb's in town, they will usually be performing at one of the bars below:

 Southern Nights has become the city's premier drag bar.
-Not only do they have a drag show on almost every night of the week, they also host live watch parties of the latest Ru Paul's Drag Race episodes.
+They have a drag show on almost every night of the week and host live watch parties of the latest Ru Paul's Drag Race episodes.
 Whenever a famous Queen is in town, Southern Nights is where she'll be at.
-They've had some pretty famous faces hosting and headlining some of their weekend parties such as Sharon Needles, Trinity K Bonet, Manila Luzon Miss Vanjie and Roxxxy Andrews.
-For more, check out the Events section of their Facebook page the latest info about the next party.
+They've had some famous faces hosting and headlining some of their weekend parties such as Sharon Needles, Trinity K Bonet, Manila Luzon Miss Vanjie, and Roxxxy Andrews.
+For more, check out the Southern Nights Facebook page for the latest info about the next party.

 Their slogan says it all: “drinks divas dance”.
 The drag shows at Bradley's are hilarious.
 They take place in their Diva Dance Room and include the “La Cage Aux Folle” show.
 On Thursdays, during their amateur ʂtriþþer contests, they'll sometimes have a drag queen hosting the event, which is priceless to watch!
 For more info, check the Events section of Bradley's website.

 City Side has become famous in the Tampa drag circuit due to its famous drag “Miss City Side” pageant Every March, contestants gather to entertain the crowds hoping to be crowned the next Miss City Side.
 Another prominent drag event at City Side to watch out for is the weekly “Just Slay” competition in which drag queens compete against each other in mini-challenges to win a cash prize.